amirsanni/aura_admin/readme.rst

 What is Design Aura
 ###################

-Design Aura is web platform where designers can showcase their works/portfolios and hopefully get hired by an individual or a company.
+Design Aura is a web platform where designers can showcase their works/portfolios and hopefully get hired by an individual or a company.
 It provides the perfect platform for getting your works known worldwide

 *******************
 Release Information